goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-Squliq preserves /q/ and /ʔ/ as separate phonemes.
+Most varieties of Squliq preserves /q/ and /ʔ/ as separate phonemes. @li1998 did record several Squliq-speaking villages that have lost the /q/ phoneme, namely the villages Kulu and Haga-Paris in I-lan county.
 The voiced labial obstruent /b/ is most often realized as a voiced labiodental fricative [v], but can also be a voiced bilabial fricative [β] in the speech of older and more conservative speakers.

 The phoneme \<c\> /t͡s/ is not found in the dialect as a distinct root-internal phoneme, but coronal affricates can still appear in the dialect in several situations: (1) as an allophone of /t/ before the high front vowel /i/ or the palatal approximant \<y\> /j/, (2) as an allophone of /t/ in word-final position, and (3) in the derivational prefix *cə-* [@egerod1966, p.
 123;@li1980, pp. 362-363].